10 Outstanding Desert Landscaping Ideas

 Make the Environment Look Real

 Wood chips, shredded bark and compost are out.
 Stones, gravel and sand are in.
-This looks more natural for a desert setting—and it drains quickly, so plant stems won’t rot from a wet mulch piled against them.
+This looks more natural for a desert yard/garden—and it drains quickly, so plant stems won’t rot from a wet mulch piled against them.
 Learn more about mulches in our mulch guide.

 If you’re going to try something out of the ordinary, be intentional about it.
 Make it obvious that your desert landscape is planned, not accidental.
 These barrel cacti, planted in matching blue planters and lined up in rows, add architectural interest.
+Using planters like this is one of our favorite desert landscape ideas for backyards.

 Mix it Up